-This is a thank-you note to Pam Corbin.
-Pam wrote the lovely River Cottage Preserves Handbook.* And in the very back of this exquisite little book, long past the rhubarb relish, and well beyond the piccalilli and winter fruit compote, she proposes a simple idea: make your own bouillon blend.
+You can absolutely make homemade bouillon.
+And I know you can thanks to Pam Corbin.
+Pam wrote the lovely River Cottage Preserves Handbook.* In the very back of this exquisite little book, long past the rhubarb relish, and well beyond the piccalilli and winter fruit compote, she proposes a simple idea: make your own bouillon.
 I'm not sure why this never occurred to me, but until I reached page 207, it hadn't.
 She outlines a list of ingredients that are pureed into a concentrated paste of vegetables and herbs, preserved with salt.
 I've been cooking with a version of it all week, and it is infinitely better than any canned vegetable stock I've tasted.
 And the best part about it?
 I can build on the general idea and tweak it based on what is in season and my own personal preferences - which is what I did.

 Technically a bouillon cube is a dehydrated cube or powder used to create an instant vegetable stock.
 Pam calls her version "souper mix"....but you use it in a way similar to bouillon cubes.
 To make quick, flavorful broth, for example when cooking soups, risottos, curries, whatever really.
 Just keep in mind it is quite salty and concentrated - I mention in the recipe I've been using 1 teaspoon per 1 cup of water/liquid to start.
 This first batch was made primarily with ingredients from my refrigerator, but I'm really excited to try other versions using different herbs and ratios of the base ingredients.
 In fact, if you have any suggestions or ideas give a shout in the comments - I'd love to hear them :).